 With working from home becoming a way of life rather than an occasional perk, you might have noticed that your desk setup might be leaving your hands, arms and wrists a little sore.
 While there are many ergonomic factors to consider, a big one is making sure you have a comfortable mouse to use.
 After all, it’s often the object you interact with most while working.

 While any ergonomic mouse will be an improvement over standard options when it comes to hand and wrist pain, different types of ergonomic mice excel in different areas.
-Trackball mice tend to be the preferred option for reducing strain in the hand muscles, while vertical mice are the go-to for wrist issues, such as Carpal Tunnel Syndrome.
+A trackball mouse tends to be the preferred option for reducing strain in the hand muscles, while vertical mice are the go-to for wrist issues, such as Carpal Tunnel Syndrome.
 But everyone’s specific needs are different, so it’s important to think about what might work best for you and maybe try out a few options.

 1. Logitech MX Ergo Wireless Trackball